dssg/triage/docs/sources/dirtyduck/docs/infrastructure.md

-# Infrastructure
+# Setting up the Infrastructure

 In every data science project you will need several tools to help analyze the data in an efficient[^1] manner.
-Examples include a place to store the data (a database management system or **DBMS**); a way to put your model to work, i.e. a way that allows the model to ingest new data and make predictions (an **API**); and a way to examine the performance of trained models (monitor tools).
+Examples include a place to store the data (e.g. database management system or **DBMS**); a way to put your model to work, e.g. a way that allows the model to ingest new data and make predictions (an **API**); and a way to examine the performance of trained models (e.g. monitor tools).

 This tutorial includes a script for managing the infrastructure[^2] in a transparent way.

-The infrastructure of this tutorial has *four* pieces:
+The infrastructure of this tutorial has *three* pieces:

 -   a `postgresql` database called `food_db`,
 -   a container that executes `triage` experiments (we will use this when trying to scale up),